Tornadoes of 1983: April

 There were 65 tornadoes confirmed in the US in April.

 April 1

 Two were killed and 20 others were injured by an F4 tornado in Collinston, Louisiana.
 It was part of an outbreak that spawned 13 tornadoes.

+April 3 (Vietnam)

+A long-duration tornadic waterspout would impact several fishing village in Hải Châu district, Nghệ An province.
+60 people would be killed, along an unknown injuries, mostly while on fishing trip.

 April 9

 Three people were killed by an F3 tornado in Inverness, Florida.

 April 23

 An F3 tornado tracked through Barnwell County, South Carolina without causing any fatalities.

 April 27 (China)

 A large, violent F4 tornado tore through Xiangyin County, Miluo City and Pingjiang County in Hunan province, China.
 81 were killed and over 900 were injured by the tornado, which destroyed 2,600 homes and thousands of trees.
 Fish and shrimp were deposited in the nearby mountains.

 April 29

 One person was killed by an F3 tornado in Springfield, Missouri.

 May

 There were 249 tornadoes confirmed in the US in May, resulting in 14 fatalities.

 May 1–2 (U.S. and Canada)

 Two were killed by an F0 tornado in Illinois on May 1 and an F3 tornado in Linn, Missouri caused no fatalities.
 On May 2, five were killed by tornadoes in Ohio and New York, while outside the US, an F4 tornado in Reece's Corners, Ontario caused no fatalities.